ahardy42/SimpleTemplate/README.md

 ### screens
 this folder contains the various screens for the app. ```index.js``` is where the ```NavigationContainer``` and main stack are exported from.
 Logically if there is only one stack, each screen gets a folder. otherwise, there should be a stack directory with each screen having a folder. within the screen folder a ```index.js``` file will export the screen component

+### components
+shared component files for use throughout the app

 ### utility
 theme setup, icon import / exports